Integrative-Transcriptomics/MUSIAL/README.md

 #### Upcoming Features

 - Provision and description of an example data set.
-- Adaptation of the web-application to `v2.3`.
 - Benchmarking.

 ---

 ## Contact

 If you encounter any problems when using MUSIAL, please feel free to open an issue or contact me via `simon.hackl@uni-tuebingen.de`